paqtcom/pipeline-apps/README.md

 # pipeline-apps

+## Available tags
+- `latest`

-## Building and releasing the docker image
+## Building and publishing

-Ensure you are logged in locally to hub.docker.com using `docker login` (note: your username is used, not your email address).
+Ensure you are logged in locally to hub.docker.com using `docker login` and have access to the hub repository.
+(note: your username is used, not your email address).

 ```
 $ docker build ./ --tag way2web/pipeline-apps:TAG
 $ docker push way2web/pipeline-apps:TAG
 ```

-Replace `TAG` with either develop or latest.
+Replace `TAG` with the tag you are working on.

-Please note, that latest is used in production.
-So only tag and push this one once you know there are no issues with the current build!
+## Development

+If you want to test a new feature, create a new tag for it.
+This way, it can not introduce issues in the production image if something is not working properly.

+Once it works, delete the custom tag and introduce it into `latest`

 ## Testing the image locally